unavi-xyz/unavi/packages/scene/README.md

 A scene is a 3d environment, stored in a standardized JSON format.

-Scenes roughly follow an Entity-Component System structure, and will have support for scripting.
+Scenes are made up of primitive objects, such as "Box" and "Sphere".

-## WIP
+The idea is that you can safely load any untrusted scene into your app.
+The scene only describes itself at a high level through primitive objects.
+It is up to the client to turn the scene JSON into actual 3d objects.
+This allows the client to limit what the scene can do.

-The idea is that you can load any untrusted scene into your app without risk of crashing or privacy risks.
-Scene code will run in a web worker, and limit how many objects are loaded into the canvas to prevent spam / crashing.
+For example, maybe the client limits how many objects can be spawned in to prevent crashing.
+Or maybe the client only loads assets that are hosted over IPFS, to prevent the potential tracking of people who load the scene.

-Still figuring it out.
+Currently only static scenes are supported, but there are plans for dynamic physics as well as scripting.